lastmile-ai/mcp-agent/examples/cloud/temporal/README.md

 - **Scalability** - Distribute workflow execution across multiple workers
 - **Recovery** - Automatic retry and recovery from failures

-While similar capabilities can be implemented with asyncio in-memory execution, Temporal provides these features out-of-the-box and is recommended for production deployments.
+Temporal provides these features out-of-the-box and is recommended for production deployments.

 ## Concepts Demonstrated

 - Creating workflows with the `Workflow` base class
 - Registering workflows with an `MCPApp`
-- Setting up a Temporal worker to process workflow tasks
-- Exposing Temporal workflows as MCP tools using `create_mcp_server_for_app`
-- Connecting to an MCP server using `gen_client`
 - Workflow signals and durable execution

 ## Components in this Example